clerk/clerk-docs/STYLEGUIDE.md

 #### Don't

 > An AST is a tree representation of code.
-ASTs are a fundamental part of the way a compiler works.
+AST's are a fundamental part of the way a compiler works.

 ## 2. Write for clarity